kryten87/garage-bot/README.md

 ### Future

-- get version # from package.json
+- get version # from package.json & report at startup
 - history -- report when garage door opened/closed last
 - camera -- get a snapshot with the query results
 - add tests for slack logging
+- improved .env handling (cast to correct values)

 ## Installation